Robey Named to United East Women’s Cross Country All-Sportsmanship Team - The Southern Maryland Chronicle

 The eight-member United East All-Sportsmanship Team recognizes student-athletes who epitomize the ideals of sportsmanship.
 Student-athletes selected to the All-Sportsmanship Team demonstrate fair play, gracious victory, and respectfulness in defeat.
-Each individual has been chosen by their coach as a representative who embodies the Division III spirit.
+Each coach has chosen each individual as a representative who embodies the Division III spirit.

 Robey ran in all, but one meet this season for the Seahawks.
 The 5-10 captain posted a 4K personal-record time of 16:52.0 at the Spider Alumni Open hosted by the University of Richmond on September 3.
 She also clocked a 6K personal-record time of 26:49.9 at the 2022 NCAA Division III Mid-Atlantic Regional Championships on November 12.